 This strengthens your argument and provides evidence for the points you want to make.
 Your sources must be acknowledged by citing them in the text and listing them in a list of references at the end of your work.
 Acknowledging the work of others in your writing is good academic practice because it shows the breadth of your research, allows the reader to consult your sources and verify your data, and helps to avoid plagiarism.

 Referencing styles can vary depending on the discipline and the department here at Lancaster.
-You will find the appropriate referencing style for your module in your module handbook.
+You should consult your module handbook for guidance on any department-specific referencing requirements.

 Please be aware that your department may be using a modified version of one of these referencing styles.
 Always consult your module handbook for any department-specific referencing requirements.